Open Research Data

 Preregistration and Registered Reports

 Preregistration, or the practice of documenting research aspects such as hypothesis, sample size, design, data exclusion, and statistical analyses, before data collection or data analysis, can help reduce questionable research practices.
 When integrated into the publishing process in the form of Registered Reports, it can also reduce publication bias.
 The aim of the SwissRN working group on Preregistration and Registered Reports is to promote and support existing initiatives and services related to Preregistration and Registered Reports (e.g., through workshops and consulting services), as well as develop new initiatives with stakeholders.

 Contact: Evie Vergauwe

 Research Assessment and Incentives

 Trustworthiness of research is unevitably linked to robustness, rigor and transparency.
 But the assessment of researchers for hiring and promotion rarely emphasizes behaviors that contribute to these factors.
-The SwissRN working group on Research Assessment and Incentives will be discussing possibilities to reward and recognize researchers for such behavior.
+The SwissRN working group on Research Assessment and Incentives will be discussing possibilities to reward and recognise researchers for such behavior.
 In a dialogue with institutions and stakeholders the group will push for a change of culture.
 See the Hong Kong Principles for a starting point.

 Replication studies are essential to confirm, expand or refute claims of new discoveries.
 Although replication has long been a central part of the scientific method, the so-called replication crisis has led to increased interest in replication in the last decade.
 The SwissRN working group on replication studies aims to discuss all aspects of the design, conduct and analysis of replication studies and to share best practices through trainings and workshops.

 Contact: Leonhard Held

 Reproducibility of research findings essentially depends on rigorous research methodology, including the selection of the study population to represent the target population, study design to control for potential confounders, study conduct to minimise risks of bias, adequate data analysis, and balanced interpretation of results.
 The aim of the SwissRN working group on research methodology is to promote rigorous research methods, considering commonalities and differences across different research disciplines, and to engage with different stakeholders to facilitate dissemination and uptake.